maxcarter/REST-UP/README.md

 1. Modify `config.php` with the appropriate credentials.
 2. Create your own DTO (Data Transfer Object) and place it in the `models` directory. (see [models/person.php]( https://github.com/maxcarter/REST-API/blob/master/models/person.php) for a sample DTO)
-3. Import your DTO in `index.php` and your database controller

 ## Future Updates

 * Live Demo
 * HTTP request documentation
-* Automatic importing of models
 * Multiple table support
 * More database presets